insraq/insraq.github.com/_posts/2013-3-10-6-months-with-c-sharp.md

 One of the factor that prevents C# to have a good ecosystem is Windows - the platform that it is mainly built for.
 Of course there is the Mono project but it is not a proven platform.
 For me, I use Mac for my personal projects and run it on a tiny Linux server.
 I will never consider a Windows server.
 First, I cannot afford the expensive license; second, my server has an ARM based CPU.
 For the record, I do not hate Windows, in fact, the general user experience on Windows is quite good (I am not talking about Windows 8).

 In a nutshell, from language perspective, C# is Java done right.
-However, because of the ecosystem and Windows, it don't see it replacing Java completely.
+However, because of the ecosystem and Windows, I don't see it replacing Java completely.

 [Discuss on HN](http://news.ycombinator.com/item?id=5351557)